jishnujayakumar/BundleSDF/readme.md

 ```
 cd docker && bash run_container.sh

+docker exec -it bundlesdf bash

 # Inside docker container, compile the packages which are machine dependent
+# cd the the BunsdleSDF dir
 bash build.sh # will take some time
 ```